chayoz/Bell-Canada-Test/README.md

     pattern: "{controller=Home}/{action=Index}/{id?}");
 ```

 To organize our ticket pages and API's we have the ITSupportController.
-It provides 2 pages:
+It provides 3 pages:
 - The index page which is where the employee can fill the ticket form.
 - The ViewTickets page which is where all the saved tickets in the database can be viewed.
+- The chart page where a bar chart is generated based on the amount of tickets for each project.

 In order to update the RequestedBy drop down list, we've created an API which can be called through */ITSupport/GetEmployees*, it takes a string parameters which is the department selected and returns an array of the department's employees.